Refugee Services Case Manager

 • Familiarity with local community resources and systems in social service support programs.

 • Must be able to work a flexible schedule to meet client needs.
 Some evening and weekend work required.
 Overtime may be required during high workload periods.
+Standard hours are Monday-Friday 9:00am-5:00pm; permanent schedule adjustments based on employee requests are not negotiable.

 • Fully vaccinated individuals required due to client facing nature of the work; accommodations provided if possible.